-So we made the decision to put principles ahead of each other and ahead of our family.
-And we feel that one decision, more than any other single factor, has given us the strength to apologize, to forgive, to be kind, and to keep coming back to the fl ight path time and time again.
-We’ve discovered that the more we are able to center our lives on these principles, the more wisdom and strength we can access—especially in situations where it would be very easy to be centered and even controlled by other things, such as work, money, possessions, or even family itself.
+When you lay out these principles as two halves of a unit, you put them before both of you and both of your families.
+This can provide the strength to apologize, to forgive, to be kind and to keep returning to the joint flight path time and time again.
+You might find that the more you are able to center your lives around these principles, the more wisdom and strength you can access—especially in situations where it would be easy to be centered and even controlled by other things, such as work, money, possessions or even family itself.

-Developing Your Own Family Mission Statement I invite you to engage with your family in developing your own family mission statement.
-I recommend three simple steps, each of which should be tailored to your own unique circumstances and preferences: 1) Explore what your family is all about; 2) Write your family mission statement; and 3) Use it to stay on track.
+Creating your family mission statement is simple in theory but requires each member to show up with vulnerability and trust.
+It starts with three simple steps, each of which should be tailored to your own unique circumstances and preferences: 1.
+Explore what your family is all about; 2.
+Write your family mission statement; and 3.
+Use it to stay on track.

-Step One: Explore What Your Family Is All About Consider asking your family questions like those listed above.
-As you do, you will probably hear a variety of responses.
+Start by asking each family a variety of questions about what they value, what they consider important, and whom they consider a representation of those values.
+You will probably hear a variety of responses.
 Remember that everybody in the family is important.
 Everybody’s ideas are important.
 You may have to deal with all kinds of positive and negative expressions.
 Don’t judge them.
 Respect them.
 Let them be expressed freely.
 Don’t try to resolve everything.
 All you’re doing at this point is preparing minds and hearts to think reflectively.
 In a sense you’re preparing the ground and beginning to sow a few seeds.
 Don’t try to get the harvest yet.